-When the buffalo feel like it they use this shield and go in for the Scottish kiss, or head-butt as it is more commonly known.
+When the buffalo feel like it, they use this shield and go in for the Scottish kiss, or head-butt as it is more commonly known.

 Understand Typical Cape Buffalo Behaviour

 These are boisterous and unpredictable animals.
 Cape buffalo don’t provide any warning.
-They appear to be peaceful, chewing on cud, staring at the safari vehicle.
+They appear to be peaceful, chewing on cud and staring at the safari vehicle.

-You have been warned…
+You have been warned.

-Encountering buffalo herds on safari
+Encountering big Cape buffalo herds on safari

 Cape buffalo live in herds of anywhere between 10 and 200 individuals, dependent on the availability of food and water.

 Veteran bulls graze on the outskirts of the herd.
-They offer protection against predators but don’t have the strength or desire to fight for mating rights.
+They offer protection against apex predators but don’t have the strength or desire to fight for mating rights.

 It’s relatively safe to encounter these harem herds on an African safari, even on foot.
 They are peaceful, social, and affectionate groups of animals.

 Young bulls leave the herd by the time they are three years old.
 They join up with other young bulls, forming bachelor herds marked by aggression and testosterone.

 How can you tell the herds apart?
 Size is one feature.
-Or you can see a lot of swelled up testicles and understand there is a possible threat.
+Or you can see a lot of swelled-up testicles and understand there is a possible threat.

-Cape buffalo are very social animals
+African Cape buffalo are very social animals

 Despite their somewhat antagonistic reputation, Cape buffalo are convivial characters who continually communicate with each other.

 Communication is via a complex mix of gargles and grunts, with meaning conveyed by volume and pitch.
 Mothers gargle to their calves and warn the herd of danger.

-They create giant cuddle puddles by resting chins on each others’ backs.
-Affectionate nuzzling and ear chewing isn’t foreplay but further signs of affection among the herd.
+They create giant cuddle puddles by resting chins on each other’s backs.
+Affectionate nuzzling and ear chewing aren’t foreplay but further signs of affection among the herd.

 These females are incredibly cooperative as each member of the herd will participate in babysitting duties and respond to a youngster’s distress call.

-Attack is the best form of defence
+Attack is the best form of defense

-It’s a dangerous hunting tactic because buffalo love to charge and use attack as a form of defence.
+It’s a dangerous hunting tactic because buffalo love to charge and use attack as a form of defense.
 Some lionesses must incur their wrath so others can lay an ambush.

 Charging at a predator to protect your young makes sense, especially when you have the size and strength of a Cape buffalo.

 There are many stories of buffalo herds attacking hunting camps when they least suspect it.
 The hunters think they are looking for a buffalo to shoot.

 Veteran bulls are even known to chase and attack lions purely for sport.
 Imagine that?
 What are you doing today?
 Grunt grunt, I fancy killing a lion for a laugh, mumble mumble grunt.

 Cape buffalo wouldn’t stand for such a thing.
-They are smart and would attack long before they even reach the ring.
+They are smart animals and would attack long before they even reach the ring.